sugarcoat/sugarcoat/README.md

 }
 ```

-Parse all variables in my file.
-Render them using the 'section-color' partial.
+Parse all variables in my file and render them using the 'section-color' partial:

 ```js
 {